Southclaws/SIF/README.md

 interactive features easy for the developer while maintaining quality front-end gameplay for players.

 # The Libraries

 SIF Comes with 5 main libraries (and one core library utilised by the other 5), each of which can be individually included and their dependencies will be managed automatically.

+There is also a debug library with some basic runtime debugging functions that are used in all SIF libraries.

 ## Button